I recently got asked the question “what would you like your legacy to be when you finish your career as a dietitian?” It’s a big question.

 This will be brief, but I want to open the discussion.
 I have a lot of thoughts on this, but I’m not even sure I’m right with the entire concept, let alone the keys to success.

 It is a long-term commitment.
-I try to see all clients frequently at the start, but my long-term aim is that I (or another dietitian) will continue seeing them at approximately 6-monthly intervals, after they have reached their goal.
-Weight-loss is hard, so why not commit to that 6-monthly “tune-up” if it helps prevent regaining weight?
+I try to see all clients frequently at the start, but my long-term aim is that I (or another dietitian) will continue seeing them at less frequent intervals, after they have reached their goal.
+Weight-loss is hard, so why not commit to that infrequent “tune-up” if it helps prevent regaining weight?

 There are a lot of important things I cover in the early sessions, but as a question that might prompt some thinking: Is there anything you know about nutrition that you think others would benefit from knowing?
 I bet there is.
 These are the things I have the time to pass on.

 A study following up on contestants from The Biggest Loser found that the people who maintained their weight-loss over multiple years, were doing an average of 80 minutes of moderate physical activity daily, or 35 minutes of vigorous activity.

 This is important because another study showed that these contestants on average had a metabolism that was 500 calories per day slower than when they started.
 Grim.

 Not only does exercise burn calories, but it also assists in muscle maintenance/growth.
 Muscle is metabolically active and the more you have, the faster your metabolism will be.
 The faster your metabolism, the more calories you can eat without gaining weight.

 For athletes trying to optimise muscle mass, around 1.6-2.2g/kg/day is a good guide to follow.
-For natural bodybuilders getting as lean as possible for a contest, the target increases up to 2.4-3.1g/kg/day if they want to optimise muscle maintenance.
+For natural bodybuilders getting as lean as possible for a contest, the target increases up to 2.3-3.1g/kg/day if they want to optimise muscle maintenance.